 The underwriters have performed from time to time and are performing investment banking and advisory services for Targa and for us for which they have received and will receive customary fees and expenses.
-Affiliates of Merrill Lynch, Pierce, Fenner & Smith Incorporated own an approximate 6.5% fully diluted, indirect ownership interest in Targa.
-In addition, affiliates of Citigroup Global Markets Inc., Lehman Brothers Inc., Goldman, Sachs & Co., Merrill Lynch, Pierce, Fenner & Smith Incorporated, UBS Securities LLC, Wachovia Capital Markets, LLC, Credit Suisse Securities (USA) LLC and RBC Capital Markets Corporation are lenders under our credit facility and affiliates of certain of the underwriters, including Lehman Brothers Inc., Goldman, Sachs & Co., Merrill Lynch, Pierce, Fenner & Smith Incorporated, Wachovia Capital Markets, LLC, Credit Suisse Securities (USA) LLC and Deutsche Bank Securities Inc., are lenders under Targa's credit facility.
+Affiliates of Citigroup Global Markets Inc. and Lehman Brothers Inc. are lenders under each of our and Targa's credit facilities.
 We expect that a portion of Targa's credit facility will be repaid using the net proceeds from this offering that are paid to Targa.
 In addition, we expect that a portion of our credit facility will be repaid using the net proceeds from any exercise by the underwriters of the their option to purchase additional common units.
 Affiliates of some of the underwriters are lenders under Targa Investments' credit facility.